samumantha/puhti_python_example/README.md

 ## Example benchmarks

-These are just to demonstrate the difference between single core vs. some kind of parallelism.
+These are just to demonstrate the difference between single core sequential vs. some kind of parallelism.
 Depending on the issue, some library might be faster or slower.

 | Example         | Jobs | CPU cores / job | Time (min) | CPU efficiency |
 |-----------------|------|-----------------|------------|----------------|